Financial New Year’s Resolutions

 Create a Budget

-Your budget should be taking into consideration after-tax income, basic expenses, discretionary expenses and a savings plan.
+Your budget should take into consideration after-tax income, basic expenses, discretionary expenses, and a savings plan.

 After-Tax Income